alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 Let's take an example: we create a git repository in an organization, on an online git vendor.
 For that, we choose the strictest security measures available (e.g. private repositories; private organization details [^1]).
 Even then, there's an overlooked piece of information that many times cannot be hidden: the URL.

+[^1]: This is not available in all git vendors that I've reviewed.

 See:

 ```